methods-4-f23/methods-4-resources/README.md

 ## Materials and Literature

 The course is based on the textbook *Statistical Rethinking* (2nd edition, 2020) by Richard McElreath<sup>1</sup>.
 Please get a copy.
 The book's [homepage](https://xcelab.net/rm/statistical-rethinking/) contains lots of additional resources.
 In particular, please install the [R package `rethinking`](https://github.com/rmcelreath/rethinking).
-Slides and recordings of [the author's current course](https://github.com/rmcelreath/stat_rethinking_2022) and of a [previous version](https://github.com/rmcelreath/statrethinking_winter2019) from 2019 are also available.
+Slides and recordings of [the author's current course](https://github.com/rmcelreath/stat_rethinking_2023) and of previous versions from [2019](https://github.com/rmcelreath/statrethinking_winter2019) and [2022](https://github.com/rmcelreath/stat_rethinking_2022) are also available.

 <sup>1</sup>McElreath, R. (2020). *Statistical Rethinking: A Bayesian Course with Examples in R and Stan (2nd ed.).* Chapman and Hall/CRC. [doi:10.1201/9780429029608](https://doi.org/10.1201/9780429029608)